yasiryounas/fastapitesting/app/read.md

 To make alembic automatically detect the models created in Models file, alembic revision --autogenerate -m "auto-vote"

+to install the library for this project

+pip install -r requirements.txt

 to run the server
 uvicorn app.main:app --reload